sezangel/BPDA/README.md

 4. We implemented a prototype system, BPDA, and evaluated it against the state-of-the-art solutions for finding taint-style vulnerabilities in firmware binaries.

 ## Time Line
+2024.5.1: Some problems found in SaTc.
+2024.7.1: The code has been made and ready to make experiments.
 2024.8.31: Experiment has been achieved and ready to make the paper.
 2024.11.15：The paper has been made and submitted to S&P 2025.